z4f1r0v/zafirov.me/content/posts/traits_of_skilled_soft_eng.md

 Thus theoretically it should not be hard to learn a tool, write *some code* and solve a problem that exists in the world.

 I personally agree and disagree with this statement.
-On one hand I share the view that willingness to learn seems to be the main divider between those who want to craft something and those who don't.
+On one hand I share the view that willingness to learn seems to be the main divider between those who want to craft something, and those who don't.
 The tools available out there are so stable and mature that they can practically erase the lack of skills on the application developer's side.
 This is also known as _throwing money at the problem_.
 On the other hand the countless possibilities to implement an idea lead to an explosion of ways you can mix and match technologies.
 One needs to distinguish between approaches by making a choice based on a comparison between their pros and cons with respect to a given scenario.
 This ability has become a crucial piece in the arsenal of a software engineer.

-Hence the name of the game, in my eyes, is developing transferable skills and traits that allow you to drive a product, a team or an organization.
+Hence, the name of the game, in my eyes, is developing transferable skills and traits that allow you to drive a product, a team or an organization.
-Subsequently these traits will enable you to make strategic choices about technologies and find trade-offs between them such that the software that is built is easy to implement and maintain.
+Subsequently, these traits will enable you to make strategic choices about technologies and find trade-offs between them such that the software that is built is easy to implement and maintain.
 This mindset proliferates across the different hats that you as an engineer may be wearing at any given time.
 Hiring, project selection, process definition, establishing engineering culture, etc.